mdziekon/url-shortener/README.md

 ### Notes:
 - The hope is that this exercise will take a qualified candidate 2-4 hours.
 Please let us know how much time you spent so that we can iterate based on your feedback.
 - The good news is that we will not subject you to a code exercise on a whiteboard when you are on-site!"
-- You can use any language because we are looking for where your strengths as an engineering, more so than strengths with any particularly technology.
-Please show us your strengths for coding, testing, user experience, technical design, and attention to detail
+- You can use any language because we are looking for your strengths as an engineering, more so than strengths with any particularly technology.
+Please show us your strengths for coding, testing, user experience, technical design, and attention to detail.
+- Thank you for the time you are spending as a candidate with STORD!